ksu-is/Furry-Friends-In-Need/projectroadmap.md

 - [x] Create html home page

-- [ ] Create an html adoption page
+- [x] Create an html adoption page

-- [ ] Create an html service page
+- [x] Create an html service page

-- [ ] Create the CSS for the html pages.
+- [x] Create the CSS for the html pages.
 Only plan on using one page of CSS applied to all html pages.

-- [ ] Find and insert images into the html pages
+- [x] Find and insert images into the html pages

-- [ ] Link adoption and feedback pages to the home page using a navigation.
+- [x] Link adoption and service pages to the home page using a navigation.

-- [ ] Test website in flask and comment on any issues.
+- [x] Test website in flask and comment on any issues.

-- [ ] Add comments throughout code for explanation.
+- [x] Add comments throughout code for explanation.

 - [ ] Validate CSS and html pages using W3C.